-I received a letter today from the Speech Therapist detailing the meeting we had last week.
+I received a letter today from the Speech Therapist detailing the Speech Therapy Session we had last week.
 I read it and I cried.
 It was horrible to read.
 Of of Cameron’s problems were laid out in actual words, there in black and white.
 All my hopes of things getting better disappeared.

 On the front page of the letter it says that the Speech and Language Therapy Diagnosis is